ArshockAbedan/aref_abed_jooy_CAP_tech_assessment/README.md

 adjuster = Adjuster that adjusts size of whole expected table.

 [task_2]
+requested_month = Number of requested month.
-requested_month = Number of requested month, 0 means all months. result_title = Title of results for Task 2.
+requested_year = Number of requested year.
+result_title = Title of results for Task 2.
 final_msg_per_category = The massege for each category in expected output.

 [task_3]
+requested_month = Number of requested month.
-requested_month = Number of requested month, 0 means all months. result_title =T itle of results for Task 3. final_msg_per_customer = The massege for each customer in expected output.
+requested_year = Number of requested year.
+result_title =T itle of results for Task 3. final_msg_per_customer = The massege for each customer in expected output.